IBM-Cloud/DevOps-Services-Docs/docs/reference/git/index.md

 1. After your repository replicates, move into your new local repository.

+<a name="existing_git_repository"></a>
+### Use an existing Git repository with DevOps Services projects
+If you already have a Git repository, you can use it with a DevOps Services project.

+#### Setting up a new DevOps Services project with an existing Git repository
+1. [Go to DevOps Services][2].
+On the My Projects page, click **CREATE PROJECT**.
+2. Name your project.
+3. Click **Create a new repository**.
+4. Click **Create a Git repo on Bluemix**.
+**Note:** Do not select "Initialize the repository with a README and license template."
+5. Select or clear the other project options as needed.
+6. Click **CREATE**.
+7. Open a command-line window and change to your Git repository directory.
+8. Push the contents of the repository by typing these commands:
+       git remote add new_repo https://hub.jazz.net/git/your_alias/project_name
+       git push -u new_repo master

+#### Replacing a DevOps Services Git repository with another Git repository
+If you have a DevOps Services project with an initialized Git repository and you want to use another Git repository instead, you must be the owner or an administrator of the project.
+To overwrite the repository, add a `-f` (force push) to the `git push` command, like this: `git push -f -u new_repo master`.

+**Important:** A force push replaces your original DevOps Services Git repository; that repository cannot be recovered.

 ---
 <a name="replace_your_origin _repository"></a>
 ### Replace your origin repository